 Australian clinician feedback confirmed that there is an unmet clinical need in mitral repair therapeutic options for the proposed MR population, which is consistent with the treatment population proposed in MSAC Application 1192.3 and that of the CLASP (Edwards PASCAL Transcatheter Mitral Valve Repair System Study) trial.
+Under the current MBS restrictions, cardiac anatomy is not a criterion for access to TMVr using MitraClip, and clinicians felt there are unlikely to be many patients who are missing out on treatment all together.
+They did however note that some patients would not be optimally treated using MitraClip due to its design limitations.
+Evidence has shown that for patients who would not have met the echocardiographic criteria for the MitraClip RCTs, the need for mitral valve reintervention is increased (Lesevic et al., 2017).

 Australian clinician feedback also anticipates the consensus/position statement from the Australian Clinical society to provide a set of guidelines to be used by the MDHT in identifying patients.